kethoo/mimu-gloves/README.md

 `--ble` scans for the device named `MIMU-GLOVE`, holds the first ~0.8 s as the neutral hand pose (keep it still until `[glove calibrated — play!]`), then plays.
 Because the BNO08x fuses on-chip, no fusion filter runs here.

+It runs until you stop it.
+If the link drops — or the glove reboots itself to clear a wedged sensor — the receiver reconnects and re-zeroes the neutral pose automatically, so a dropout costs a few seconds rather than the session.

 Combining `--ble --web` is the useful mode: the glove has no buttons yet, so the browser supplies instrument switching, voice recording, and mode